ActronX/fusionForecast/README.md

 - InfluxDB v2
 - Access to relevant InfluxDB buckets
 - **Historical PV Data:** At least 30 days of historical generation data are required for training.
 Ideally, 1 to 2 years of data should be available for better accuracy.
+    - **Frequency:** Data should preferably be stored every 15 to 60 minutes.
+It is not critical if individual data points are missing; the system is designed to handle gaps and inexact timestamps.
+    - **Timezone:** The correct timezone must be observed.
+The system operates in UTC.
+An offset can be defined in the settings.

 ## Installation